DashKiwi/Visual-Sorting-Algorithm/README.md

 ## Usage
 Run the exe file otherwise follow below

-Do the following if you want to run it in python rather than run the main.exe
+if you want to run the python file manually rather than run the EXE, do the following below.

 To automatically start it you can run the start.bat file which will start the program or run the code below to start it manually
 ```bash